duleorlovic/blog/_posts/2016-04-05-javascript-coffeescript-tips.markdown

 * `const MY_CONST = document.querySelect(".my-class");` have block scope,
 and it should be used for all non volatile variables.
 If you use object than nested values can change `const k = { a: 3 }; k.a = 4`
-* intepolation of template literals with backticks and curly braces (coffe version on "Hello #{name}")
+* interpolation of template literals with backticks and curly braces (coffe version on "Hello #{name}")

   ~~~